MD-Studio/cerise/README.md

  * Python 3.5 or up

 On the compute resource:
- * Python 2.7 and CWLTool (or another CWL runner), or
+ * Python 2.7 with CWL runner (e.g. [CWLTool](https://github.com/common-workflow-language/cwltool)) or
- * Python3 (using the built-in CWLTiny runner)
+ * Python 3 with a built-in CWL runner (CWLTiny)

 Example usage
 -------------

-In the examples/ directory, you will find some example Python scripts that create jobs and execute them on the job running service.
+In the `examples` directory, you will find some example Python scripts that create and execute jobs on the running service.

 Contribution guide
 ------------------